Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 Array bounds operations, castings and null pointer checks can be turned ON or FATAL/NONFATAL (for cast checks) at runtime to increase robustness of your program, they are so by default.
 If you are very sure, you can turn them OFF to increase performance

 ### 30.4.7 runtime_storageless_type_info
 With this option, you can specify whether type_table info is available at runtime (see § 26.1).
 If you set its value to _true_, type table info is not available at runtime, which reduces the executable's size somewhat.
+This could be useful when writing for an embedded system.
 However even when true, the `type_info` function still works.

 ### 30.4.8 Optimizing LLVM or X64 build
 Llvm_options or X64_Options exist for this purpose, but to work with these you have to have a deeper knowledge of the backends.